We’re giving back to the community and environment

 It is important to our business that we do our part in reducing our environmental impact.
 And although the process is long and ongoing we believe it is our responsibility to make a positive impact for our customers, workforce, and community.

 Four main ways Umbrella Property Services cares for the environment:

 1. We Are Carbon Neutral

-Umbrella Property Services is now a carbon neutral company.
-We measured and offset our 2015 greenhouse gas emissions—making us carbon neutral.
+Umbrella Property Services is a carbon neutral company.
+Since 2015, we have measured and offset our greenhouse gas emissions.
 We chose to offset with Offsetters, Canada’s leading carbon management solutions provider.
 Their projects are verified and validated by third parties to ensure that the emission reductions are real, additional and permanent—so we know that our contribution is making a difference.

 2. We Use 100% Renewable Natural Gas

 As a Green Leader with Fortis BC, we proudly use 100% renewable natural gas to heat our office.